eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 This section outlines the instructions for installing *Fast DDS-Gen* in a Windows environment from sources.
 *Fast DDS-Gen* is a Java application that generates source code using the data types defined in an IDL file.
-Please refer to :ref:`fastrtpsgen_intro` for more information.
+Please refer to :ref:`fastddsgen_intro` for more information.

 Requirements
 ------------